PAKIWASI/workstealpool/README.md

 `LFdeque.PushBottom`'s array write and `LFdeque.Steal`/`StealHalf`'s array
 read (`deque.go`).
 This is **expected** and does not affect correctness.

-`Steal` reads the array slot *before* CASing `top` to claim it — matching the Chase-Lev paper.
+`Steal` reads the array slot *before* CASing `top` to claim it, matching the Chase-Lev paper.
 If the CAS fails (a thief lost the race), the value it just read is discarded via `ok == false`, but the read itself already happened, unsynchronized, against whatever the owner does next.
-So a losing thief's read is a genuine data race on paper — the value can even be torn for multi-word `T`, but since it's always thrown away, no caller ever observes it. `-race` is correctly flagging an unsynchronized access, not producing a false positive; it's just one that provably can't corrupt
+So a losing thief's read is a genuine data race on paper, the value can even be torn for multi-word `T`, but since it's always thrown away, no caller ever observes it. `-race` is correctly flagging an unsynchronized access, not producing a false positive; it's just one that provably can't corrupt